Advertisement

 • Dizziness

-Paranoia, hallucinations, or rapid heart rate are also possible, especially with high doses of delta 8 THC.
-These are all cues to cease use immediately.
+Rarely, users may experience paranoia, hallucinations, or rapid heart rate, especially with high doses of delta 8 THC.
+These are all cues to cease use right away.
 Starting slowly makes it easier to catch side effects before they get serious.

 Is it safe to take delta 8 for sleep?

-Are your delta 8 products from a trusted retailer with transparent safety testing?
-Double-check that the brand you’re shopping with provides a certificate of analysis (COA) for every product.
-You can usually find this document on their website, if it’s available.
+Is the delta 8 product from a trusted retailer with transparent safety testing?
+I’d strongly suggest double-checking that the brand provides a certificate of analysis (COA) for every batch of product.
+This document should be accessible on their website, if it’s available.

-Hemp is federally legal thanks to the 2018 Farm Bill, but it isn’t regulated for safety.
+Hemp is federally legal thanks to the 2018 Farm Bill (though state laws vary), but it isn’t regulated for safety.
 Companies aren’t required by law to have their products third-party tested.
-It’s up to you to check.
+It’s up to us to check.
+Stay away from manufacturers that aren’t willing to show test results.

-Use common sense when taking a new cannabinoid—or any new substance.
-Start with a small dose if you’re new to delta 8 THC and stop taking it if you notice serious side effects, including those described above.
+We need to use common sense when taking a new cannabinoid—or any new substance.
+Start with a small dose if you’re new to delta 8 THC, and stop taking it if you notice serious side effects, including those described above.
 Not everyone responds well to cannabinoids—even the safe ones.

 Vaping360 placeholder image